acl21/acl21.github.io/_posts/2023-10-17-quaternion-basics.md

 ## Conclusion

 In this article, we've delved into the seemingly peculiar realm of quaternion algebra.
 We started by introducing quaternions as a four-dimensional extension of complex numbers, consisting of a real part and three imaginary components.
-We looked into some commonly used quaternion models, and then explored Scalar + Vector model's arithmetic operations and properties, including addition, scalar and quaternion multiplication, complex conjugate, norm and inverse and discussed the source of non-commutativity of their multiplication.
+We looked into some commonly used quaternion models, and then explored the _Scalar + Vector_ model's arithmetic operations and properties, including addition, scalar and quaternion multiplication, complex conjugate, norm and inverse and discussed the source of non-commutativity of their multiplication.
 In my next article <d-cite key="quat-rot-op1"></d-cite>, we'll take this understanding a step further by exploring how quaternions can be _easily_ extended to form a rotation operator in $$\mathbb{R}^3$$.